 Balloon catheters are widely used in a range of minimally invasive medical procedures, both therapeutic and diagnostic.
 These include delivering stents, opening blockages, and dilating vessels.
 Being very specialized, non invasive medical devices of high precision, balloon catheters production requires extensive know how.
 In this article, we discuss the design considerations, as well as take a look at manufacturing overview of balloon catheters.

 The primary driver for balloon catheter design is its intended use of application.
 Amongst the various factors to consider during the design phase are the type of balloon, the required type of catheter, as well as key device performance characteristics.
 Depending on the use case, there are three major types of balloon catheters, which are: Over The Wire (OTW), Rapid Exchange (RX), and Fixed Wire (FW).
-Each type offers its own advantages, regarding how each catheter type is guided by the physician through the desired path.
+Each type offers its own advantages, depending on how each catheter type is guided by the physician through the desired path.

 Today high-pressure balloons can have thinner walls, higher strength, smaller profiles and can be utilized in a wide range of minimally invasive procedures.
 They can be produced in a wide range of diameters, lengths, and shapes.